 Despite a passionate dislike of home economics sewing classes, I returned to the thrum of a sewing machine in my middle age.
 It seemed the only way to create the line,

-color and texture I wanted to express my ideas about how life evolves in
+color, texture and shadow to express ideas about how life evolves in

 million times to the “kerchunk” of the needle drop, using up thousands of yards